Inline edit mode

 By default, inline edit mode is only available on standard page assets.

 Using the custom editing layout feature, you can enable inline editing experiences for other asset types such as news, events, or even data records.
-Read the Working with custom edit layouts documentation for more information about creating custom edit layout experiences for other asset types.

 When you edit content using inline edit mode, you’ll notice that making content changes is similar to the Content screen experience.